A couple of years ago, I wrote a post about five of the totally normal, everyday things that I am completely unable to do.

 I’d like to think I COULD probably follow instructions if I really tried… so maybe it’s just trying to follow instructions I’m bad at?
 All I know is that, if something comes with instructions, I will normally take them out of the box, glance at them, think, “Nah, not even going there!” and then try to work out how to use the thing myself, rather than just taking the few minutes it would require to quickly read through the instructions.
 I have no idea why I do this.

-Last week I was lucky enough to receive this gorgeous selection of Rimmel’s Super Gel Nail Polish* – samples which, unfortunately somewhat wasted on me (I kept the red colour and passed the rest on to my niece!) because I totally lack the Nail Polish Application gene that so many women are born with.
+Last week I was lucky enough to receive a gorgeous selection of nail polish samples – samples which, unfortunately somewhat wasted on me because I totally lack the Nail Polish Application gene that so many women are born with.
 More than that, I can’t even shape my nails properly, let alone paint them: I like to keep them short (I love the look of long nails, but can’t stand the feel of them!), which you’d think would make it relatively easy to keep them nice and neat, but nope, can’t do it – mine always look like I’ve taken a hacksaw to them or something.
 Why can’t I perform this simple task that millions of people (probably) do every day?
 I have no idea – as my strangely misshapen nails prove.

 Anyone want to make me feel better by revealing some of the things you can’t do?